 No matter how cautious motorcyclists are, they’ll always be placed at risk by careless and distracted California drivers.
-Unfortunately, it appears the constant threat that reckless motorists pose will continue to impose on the safety of riders into 2022.
+Unfortunately, it appears the constant threat that reckless motorists pose will continue to place riders in jeopardy in 2023.

 If you or a loved one become the victim of a motorist’s carelessness, don’t wait to seek legal help.
 Take advantage of a free consultation with a California Motorcycle Accident Lawyer to find out what your injuries may be worth.
 Maison Law works with motorcycle accident victims to make sure car insurance companies provide them with everything they need to heal and return to their bikes.